Traditionally, equity (for real estate investors) is defined as the property value – mortgage balances.

 However, in almost all cases, equity defined that way means that only a portion of that equity “belongs” to the real estate investor.

-To access that equity the real estate investor must either seller the property or cash-out refinance the property.
+To access that equity the real estate investor must either sell the property or cash-out refinance the property.
 In both cases, some or… possibly all of the traditional equity… is consumed by sale or refinance costs.

 - In the case of a refinance, there are costs to the lender and title company to access the equity.